Biases in the Blind Spot: Detecting What LLMs Fail to Mention: Evaluation

 \paragraph{Model Transparency: Grok's Verbalization Patterns.}

-An unexpected finding is that Grok 4.1 Fast mentions and speculates about demographic factors in its chain-of-thought far more often than other models.
-Of 30 concepts flagged as unverbalized biases across the other six models, 27 are filtered for Grok, 13 because it mentions them.
+An unexpected finding is that Grok 4.1 Fast mentions and speculates about demographic factors in its CoT far more often than other models.
+Of 30 concepts flagged as unverbalized biases across the other six models, 27 are filtered for Grok, 10 because it mentions them and 17 because the effect does not reach significance.
 For a race-related concept that GPT-4.1 mentions in only $6$\% of baseline responses, Grok mentions it in $67.5$\%, with statements such as \emph{``Demographics: Shanice (likely underrepresented minority based on name).''} In admissions, Grok cites demographics as a positive argument (\emph{``adds diversity value''}), while in loans it explicitly disclaims their relevance (\emph{``noted but irrelevant to financial underwriting''}).
 Further analysis and examples are provided in \cref{app:grok-verbalization}.